Newcomb helps Braves beat Marlins with 1-hitter, 4-3

 TRAINER'S ROOM

+Anderson bruised the middle finger on his right hand during a swing and left the game in the eighth inning.
+X-rays were negative, and he said the injury's not serious.

-Marlins 1B Miguel Rojas was hit by a pitch on the left arm in the seventh by Sam Freeman and left the game in the eighth.
+Rojas was hit by a pitch on the left arm in the seventh by Sam Freeman and left the game in the eighth with a bruised left wrist.
+Rojas' arm was swollen afterward, but X-rays were negative.
+He said he hopes he won't miss any games.

 UP NEXT